-Utilization Management Policy # 81
+Utilization Management Policy #81

-Plain Language Summaries are a service provided by Optum by OptumHealth Care Solutions, LLC to help patients better understand the complicated and often mystifying language of modern healthcare.
+Plain language summaries are provided to help patients better understand complicated and often mystifying language of modern healthcare.

-Plain Language Summaries are presented to supplement the associated clinical policy or guideline.
+Plan language summaries are presented to supplement the associated clinical policy or guideline.
 These summaries are not a substitute for advice from your own healthcare provider.

-What is extraspinal manual therapy for musculoskeletal disorders and what is known about it so far?
+What is extraspinal manual therapy for musculoskeletal disorder and what is it known for?